 Best Freestanding: GE JGB735SPSS 30-Inch Freestanding Gas Convection Range with Air Fry

-What We Like: integrated griddle for everyday cooking, convection and air frying modes, powerful 18,000 BTU burner
+What We Love: integrated griddle for everyday cooking, convection and air frying modes, powerful 18,000 BTU burner

-What We Don’t Like: Oven capacity is slightly smaller, bottom storage drawer is flimsy and small
+What We Don’t Love: Oven capacity is slightly smaller, bottom storage drawer is flimsy and small

 This freestanding oven range has an integrated griddle in the middle for easy everyday cooking.
 It features an 18,000-BTU burner for professional-level power when I need fast heating and cooking.
 It also has a low simmer burner for those persnickety dishes like fettuccine Alfredo.